openhab/org.openhab.binding.zwave/doc/wink/siren_0_0.md

 ### Parameter 2: Primary Notification Length

 Set the Notification Length
-This parameter defines the length of the Alarm/primary notification.
+<p&gtThis parameter defines the length of the Alarm/primary notification.</p&gt
 The following option values may be configured -:

 | Value  | Description |